CONTENTS

 1. Assess your current situation

-The first step is to understand where your organization stands about Lean principles.
-This includes auditing existing processes and identifying waste, bottlenecks, and areas for improvement.
+The first step is to understand where your organization stands in terms of Lean Daily Management – training, implementation, execution, continuous improvement.
+This includes auditing existing processes, identifying waste, bottlenecks, and areas for improvement, and assessing skill needs.

 Actions to implement:

-• Map the value chain to identify waste.
+• Map the value chain of critical production processes to identify waste.

-• Involve operational teams to gather feedback on current difficulties.
+• Involve operational teams to collect feedback on current obstacles.

 2. Set clear objectives